 Camping allows you to have fun and bond with your dog instead of leaving them with a pet sitter or in a kennel while you vacation.
-Although it’s lots of fun, camping with your dog will require more preparation and some extra work on your part to ensure both you and your dog have a pleasant experience.
-Here’s a quick guide for taking your dog camping.
+Although it is lots of fun, camping with your dog will require more preparation and some extra work on your part to ensure both you and your dog have a pleasant and positive experience.
+Here is a quick guide for taking your dog camping.

 - Find a suitable campsite.

-A suitable campsite should allow dogs, in addition to being appropriate for your dog’s personality.
-To avoid being disappointed at the sight of a “NO DOGS ALLOWED” sign displayed at the entrance of a campsite you spent hours driving to, it’s important that you do some research to find out if your preferred camping ground allows dogs.
+A suitable campsite should allow dogs.
+To avoid being disappointed at the sight of a “NO DOGS ALLOWED” sign displayed at the entrance of a campsite you spent hours driving to, it is important that you do some research to find out if your preferred camping ground allows dogs.
 Call ahead or research online to find campsites that are dog friendly as well as their leash rules.

 It’s also important that you pick a campsite that is suitable for your dog’s personality.
 If your dog is not very active, camping at a family-friendly camping ground could be your best choice.
 For the doggy athlete that thrives in the outdoors, a backpacking trip could be a lot of fun.
 For dogs with a bit of a temperament, consider going to a campsite that has spread out individual campsites.

-Some noteworthy dog-friendly camping destinations in Queensland, Australia include: Darlington Park camping area, Beaudesert; Amamoor State Forest and Forest Reserve; Brooyar State Forest; Lake Placid Tourist Park, Cairns; and, Loyalty Beach Campground, Cape York, just to name a few.
+Some noteworthy dog-friendly camping destinations in Queensland, Australia include: Darlington Park camping area, Beaudesert; Amamoor State Forest and Forest Reserve; Brooyar State Forest; Lake Placid Tourist Park, Cairns; and, Loyalty Beach Campground and Cape York, just to name a few.